Aliases for SPTA1 Gene

 GeneCards Summary for SPTA1 Gene

 SPTA1 (Spectrin, Alpha, Erythrocytic 1) is a Protein Coding gene.
-Diseases associated with SPTA1 include spherocytosis, type 3 and pyropoikilocytosis.
-Among its related pathways are L1CAM interactions and L1CAM interactions.
-GO annotations related to this gene include calcium ion binding and structural constituent of cytoskeleton.
+Diseases associated with SPTA1 include hyperpigmentation, familial progressive, 1 and elliptocytosis-2.
+Among its related pathways are Immune System and Signaling by GPCR.
+GO annotations related to this gene include calcium ion binding and actin filament binding.
 An important paralog of this gene is ACTN2.

 UniProtKB/Swiss-Prot for SPTA1 Gene

 Spectrin is the major constituent of the cytoskeletal network underlying the erythrocyte plasma membrane.
 It associates with band 4.1 and actin to form the cytoskeletal superstructure of the erythrocyte plasma membrane